napit-apps/mehrwert/_i18n/en/_posts/2025-03-11-embodied-carbon-3.md

 Through **sustainable construction practices, energy-efficient hardware, renewable energy, waste heat recovery, and a circular economy approach**, companies can significantly reduce their **ecological footprint**.

 **It is time to design the IT infrastructure of the future so that it is not only high-performing but also sustainable.**

+For more insights into the topic of embodied carbon, it is worth taking a look at the [first](https://mehrwert.tech/embodied-carbon-1) and [second]{https://mehrwert.tech/embodied-carbon-2} part of the series.